Rutter Carroll, architectural historian

 The architectural values Ryder have sought to attain are in one sense unchanging, but the forms of their buildings have not been produced through the arbitrary application of any formula.
 They arise as a result of lengthy dialogues with committed clients, users and consultants.
 Acknowledging architecture is generated by people’s needs, the designs evolve from general and detailed studies often in the form of models, a closer guide than drawings to the spatial and sculptural qualities of the proposed design.

-Having grown from one office of a dozen or so people in 1994 under the current leadership, Ryder now operates out of four UK offices and has significant work overseas served from their Hong Kong and Vancouver offices and a growing alliance of likeminded firms in Australia, Europe and North America benefiting from a total capacity of over 250 people.
+Having grown from one office of a dozen or so people in 1994 under the current leadership, Ryder now operates out of five UK locations and has significant work overseas served from their Hong Kong, Vancouver and Amsterdam offices and a growing alliance of likeminded firms in Australia, Europe and North America benefiting from a total capacity of over 250 people.
 Their portfolio covers most sectors and ranges from sculptural shelters at Kielder Water in Northumberland to a $220m office scheme in Hong Kong.
 Irrespective of where they are located, they see themselves as one.
 From this, they derive much enjoyment – as well as consistency and quality.

 One thing is certain – Ryder will keep evolving …